johmaru/sprs/README.md

-  var test = "Hello, Sprs!"; # set a string to variable var a = test; # move the value from test to a, test is now invalid return println!(a); # function call with a, a is now invalid after this line
+  var test = "Hello, Sprs!"; # set a string to variable var a = test; # move the value from test to a, test is now invalid return println!(a); # function call with a, a is now invalid after this line println!(clone!(a)); # a is still valid after this line }
-  # if you don't want to move a 'a' variable, use clone! macro
-  println!(clone!(a)); # a is still valid after this line }